Now, more than ever before, learning how to boost your immune system must literally become a way of life.

 - Small infections escalating to major and severe infections

 We’re all guilty of spreading ourselves too thin at times and falling in a heap as a result.
 But a persistently sluggish status quo can be a sign that the body is robbing Peter to pay Paul.
 It’s taking the energy you might normally have for A, B and C and instead using it to support or prop up the immune system.

-Our gut is a major component of our immune system, with the microbiota living there playing a huge role in our health and wellbeing.
+Our gut is a major component of our immune system, with the microbiota living there playing a huge role in our health and well-being.
 When this microbiota is low or there is an imbalance leaning towards bad gut bacteria, then our system becomes vulnerable.
-Gas, cramping, bloating, constipation or regular diarrhea are all tell-tale signs.
+Gas, cramping, bloating, constipation or regular diarrohea are all tell-tale weak immune system symptoms.

 When we damage our skin in some way, say we burn it or we cut it, the body rushes to heal the localised damage.
 It does this by sending nutrient supercharged blood to the area, to give it all the substances it needs to begin to repair.
 This whole process is reliant on healthy immune cells so if the system is compromised, then so too will be the healing process.

-Ok, there is a surprising number of factors that can lead to a weakened system and therefore poor health.
+Ok, there is a surprising number of factors that can lead to a weak immune system and therefore poor health.
 You might also know of this as the term “immunocompromised”.
 Let’s explore some of these now...

 This is going to sound like a paradox, but this is a condition in which the immune system is both the victim and the aggressor.
 In a nutshell it occurs when the body makes a mistake - it thinks your healthy cells are actually foreign cells that are a potential threat.
 So it acts in every bit the same way as it would if it were defending the body against a real and valid danger - it attacks.
 We still don’t know why this happens.

 Some of the more well-known autoimmune diseases include:

 - Multiple sclerosis